openbmc/openbmc/poky/documentation/profile-manual/usage.rst

 what happens at a high level when you run wget to get a file out on the network.
-Basically what happens is that the data comes into the kernel via the network connection (socket) and is passed to the userspace program 'wget' (which is actually a part of busybox, but that's not important for now), which takes the buffers the kernel passes to it and writes it to a disk file to save it.
+Basically what happens is that the data comes into the kernel via the network connection (socket) and is passed to the userspace program 'wget' (which is actually a part of BusyBox, but that's not important for now), which takes the buffers the kernel passes to it and writes it to a disk file to save it.

-The part of this process that we're looking at in the above call stacks is the part where the kernel passes the data it's read from the socket down to wget i.e. a copy-to-user.
+The part of this process that we're looking at in the above call stacks is the part where the kernel passes the data it has read from the socket down to wget i.e. a copy-to-user.

 Notice also that here there's also a case where the hex value is